richardgill/weave/README.md

 Weave can traverse firewalls and operate in partially connected networks.
 Traffic can be encrypted, allowing hosts to be connected across an untrusted network.

-With weave you can easily construct applications consisting of multiple containers, running anywhere.

-Weave works alongside Docker's existing (single host) networking capabilities, so these can continue to be used by containers.

 ## Installation